I like to write about celebrities, music, TV, movies, leisure, baby names, and American pop culture.

 Next to having a healthy baby, there is almost nothing more important than a name that a child can proudly carry throughout their life.
 This list of uniquely Southern baby names gives you hundreds of great choices for naming your baby with a nod to your great culture and history.

 Southern Baby Girl Names

 These baby girl names will remind you of flowers, lace, prairies, and old-fashioned values.
-You will probably be able to think of many famous and historically significant women with these names.
-Your beautiful baby girl with be a true feminine belle of the South.
+They will remind you of many amazing, famous, and historically significant women.
+Your beautiful baby girl will be a true belle of the South.

 Southern Names for Baby Boys